-“… convince us of our errors of doctrine, if we have any, by reason, by logical arguments, or by the Word of God, and we will be ever grateful for the information, and you will ever have the pleasing reflection that you have been instruments in the hands of God of redeeming your fellow beings from the darkness which you may see enveloping their minds.”
-(Apostle Orson Pratt, The Seer, p.
-15-16)
+Apostle Orson Pratt wrote “… convince us of our errors of doctrine, if we have any, by reason, by logical arguments, or by the Word of God, and we will be ever grateful for the information, and you will ever have the pleasing reflection that you have been instruments in the hands of God of redeeming your fellow beings from the darkness which you may see enveloping their minds.”

 Influential LDS intellectual and Apostle James E. Talmage wrote, “The man who cannot listen to an argument which opposes his views either has a weak position or is a weak defender of it.
 No opinion that cannot stand discussion or criticism is worth holding.
 And it has been wisely said that the man who knows only half of any question is worse off than the man who knows nothing of it.
 He is not only one sided, but his partisanship soon turns him into an intolerant and a fanatic.
 In general it is true that nothing which cannot stand up under discussion and criticism is worth defending.”

 CHURCH SPONSORED ART

 Few aspects of Mormonism are spared from the perils of truth seeking.
 Images help to create powerful mental visualizations.
-As one navigates a thoughtful exploration of the Book of Mormon and other LDS truth claims, it is important to recognize that nearly every piece of Church-promoted art contains an idealized and, in many cases, false narrative, including the sailing ship, swords, armor, massive walled cities, horses, Joseph openly scrutinizing gold plates on a table, the 8 witnesses gathered together in one place, etc. Established history and the Church’s own records refute the images.
+As one navigates a thoughtful exploration of the Book of Mormon and other LDS truth claims, it is important to recognize that nearly every piece of Church-promoted art contains an idealized and, in many cases, false narrative, including the sailing ship, swords, armor, massive walled cities, horses, Joseph Smith openly scrutinizing gold plates on a table, the 8 witnesses gathered together in one place, etc. Established history and the Church’s own records refute their own images.

 LAMENTING LOSS OF CONTROL

-Apostle Ballard openly admitted in 2016 that the Church has been totally taken off guard by the Internet and its ability to share a historically accurate version of Church history.
+Apostle Russell M. Ballard openly admitted in 2016 that the LDS Church has been taken off guard by the Internet.
 In the good ol’ days, he argues, “Few students came in contact with alternative interpretations… It was only a generation ago that our young people’s access to information about our history, doctrine, and practices was basically limited to materials printed by the Church.
 Few students came in contact with alternative interpretations.
 Mostly, our young people lived a sheltered life.”
 This statement seems disingenuous, considering how hard Ballard and his contemporaries worked to shelter so many Mormons from factual Church history.

 TRUST NO ONE

 In 1999, Russell M. Ballard reiterated the Church’s appeal to unique authority, “We can accept nothing as authoritative but that which comes directly through the appointed channel, the constituted organizations of the Priesthood, which is the channel that God has appointed through which to make known His mind and will to the world. …by sponsoring symposia, books, and journals whose contents challenge fundamental doctrines of the Church.
 False prophets and false teachers are those who declare that the Prophet Joseph Smith was a duplicitous deceiver; they challenge the First Vision as an authentic experience.
 They declare that the Book of Mormon and other canonical works are not ancient records of scripture.”
 Perhaps the tone of this talk and its insistence upon there being only one approved source of information was acceptable to the prior generation, but it is increasingly less palatable to modern members.

-Compare Ballard’s 1999 False Prophets talk to his 2016 To Whom Shall We Go?
+By 2016, Ballard had moderated his tone in To Whom Shall We Go?
 “Where will you go to find people who live by a prescribed set of values and standards that you share and want to pass along to your children and grandchildren? …Where will you go to find others who share your beliefs in personal loving heavenly parents…?
 The danger comes when someone chooses to wander away.”
 The fact that he appeals to root fears and subtle LDS cultural cues by focusing exclusively on generic values and standards, rather than addressing the long list of unique LDS truth claims, speaks volumes.
 While Ballard’s concern is undoubtedly genuine, is the LDS view of the world so narrow that it fails to see or acknowledge the innumerable non-Mormon families and individuals who help build a better world every day?

 - 150 Years of Truth and Consequences about Mormon History, Quinn, Sunstone, Feb 1992.